Fairvinay/taskmanagematerialangular18/README.md

 Check `8080 is not running still this may work standalone`

+Basic `user and password is the demo user`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding